History-7 Steps of Mummification

 1. Announcement of Death

-The public was informed of the death of the person by an announcement made by a messenger.
-Meanwhile, the preparation of the body for the ceremony happened.
-Egyptians believed in life after death.
-Hence, an elaborate ritual took place to unite the body and soul for eternal life after death.
+The messenger informs the death of a person to the public.
+Egyptians believe in life after death so they start preparing the body for the ceremony.
+After which an elaborate ritual takes place to unite the body and soul for eternal life after death.

 2. Embalming the Body